Why Are Slow Upload Speeds Making You Want to Scream? Testing Solutions for Our Pixelated Lives

 Is It a Bird?
 Is It a Plane?
 No, It’s a Satellite Internet

 For those living off the grid or simply off their rockers, satellite internet is like Austin’s live music—always an option.
-Although it’s a good alternative, latency can still leave you longing for fiber-optic speed dreams.
+While it’s a good alternative, latency can still leave you longing for fiber-optic speed dreams.

-Truth: A Laugh and a Buffer-Free Tomorrow
+Conclusion: A Laugh and a Buffer-Free Tomorrow

 Join the Conversation: Is Your Internet Speed Fast Enough for You?